PLPAcademy/day-3-assignment-marionronge/README.md

 The correct answer is B) Download Python from the official website.

 Which option should you ensure is checked during Python installation on Windows?
 A) Install with default settings
 B) Install to a custom directory
 C) Add Python to PATH
 D) Install all available features
-The correct answer is C) Add Python to PATH.
+The correct answer is C) Add Python to PATH

 How do you verify Python installation on any system?
 A) By running python --version
 B) By restarting your computer
 C) By opening the Python installer again